 The guys tell them to go out and leave them alone.
 John tells Richard “lock the door”. “lock the door?” “lock the door! (shouting)”

-And the pulls out a knife, proceeds to denude the patient whom… now did speak!
+And then pulls out a knife and proceeds to denude the patient whom… now did speak!

 A guy whom said he was Jesus is taken to the same teachers.
 The guy goes “excuse me, I understand you used to be a carpenter” and he goes “uh?
 Ah yeah, yes.. “ “you are Jesus aren’t you?” “yes my son” “ok, I’ll be back”.